 will add the SS’s Name and MAC Address, as appear in the ASSOCIATE Request message, to

 the list of candidate DPP SS peers presented to the user.

-4. If configured to use the ‘Manual’ Selection mode, the DPP SS shall include a vendor-specific function to display the list of candidate DPP SS peerNames to enable manual selection of the peer DPP SS(s).
-When the operator selects a DPP SS from the list of candidate DPP SS peer Names displayed while operating in ‘Manual’ Selection mode, the DPP SS shall send an ASSOCIATE Response message to the selected DPP SS.
+The DPP SS shall include a vendor-specific function to display the list of candidate DPP SS peer(Names or if absent, MAC addresses) to enable manual selection of the peer DPP SS(s).
+When the operator selects a DPP SS from the list of candidate DPP SS peer displayed , the DPP SS shall send an ASSOCIATE Response message to the selected DPP SS.
 Figure 18-9 shows the flow.

 Comment 26 - TLS Client – Server